Trakkr Docs

 Q: What user agents are tracked?

 60+ at last count, including every major AI provider and the long tail of search and research crawlers.
-The detector is shared between the tracking pixel and the backend, so the pixel and platform connections always agree on what counts as an AI bot.
+The detector is shared across server-side connections so every ingest path agrees on what counts as an AI bot.

 Q: How far back does the data go?